The latest industry news and insights

 “It is not unusual – as is the case here – that a client requires that the evidence remain on its premises.
 We could not bring the evidence back to our laboratories in the UK, so we were first challenged to create the environment we needed whilst on site.
 At the time my investigation team were ensconced on the project while Kiev was being convulsed by political turmoil.
 We were able to fly our kit over – responding to this kind of requests would drain the resources of many other eDisclosure providers – within a politically charged environment, something my experienced investigators are well used to handling.”

-In total 1.7 million items were found to respond to the keyword search.
-By applying advanced searching and automated technologies, we eliminated irrelevant documents, enabling us to focus on a more manageable fraction of the ESI that were germane to the matter.
+In total, 1.7 million items were found to respond to the keyword search.
+By applying advanced searching and automated technologies, we eliminated irrelevant documents, enabling us to focus on a more manageable fraction of the ESI that was germane to the matter.
 The end export totalled 40 thousand relevant items.

 John Young, added: